Walkman effect

 The Walkman effect is the way music listened to via headphones grants the listener more control over their environment.
 The term was coined by Shuhei Hosokawa, a professor at the International Research Center for Japanese Studies, in an article published in Popular Music in 1984.
-While the term was named after the dominant portable music technology of the time, the Sony Walkman, it generically applies all portable headphone-capable devices.
+While the term was named after the dominant portable music technology of the time, the Sony Walkman, it generically applies to all portable headphone-capable devices.
 It has been cited numerous times to refer to similar products released later, such as portable media players (including the Apple iPod), smartphones with Bluetooth headphones, etc.

 History

 When Sony released the first Walkmans, they featured two headphone jacks and a "hotline" switch.
 When pressed, this button activated a microphone and lowered the volume to enable those listening to have a conversation without removing their headphones.
 Sony Chairman Akio Morita added these features to the design for fear the technology would be isolating.
-Although Morita "thought it would be considered rude for one person to be listening to his music in isolation", people bought their own units rather than share and these features were removed for later models.
+Although Morita "thought it would be considered rude for one person to be listening to his music in isolation", people bought their own units rather than share, and these features were removed for later models.

 Autonomy

 The initial Walkman marketing campaign showcased the freedom it brought.
 The first presentation to the press involved young people riding bikes and skateboarding while listening to Walkmans.
 Hosokawa points to this ability to listen to music and do something else as making those experiences more pleasurable.
-The Walkman, he says, is the "autonomy-of-the-walking-self."
+The Walkman, he says, is the "autonomy-of-the-walking-self".

-Sony's vice president in charge of audio products said that Walkman's achievement was that it "provided listeners with a personal soundtrack to their lives", allowing its users "to make even the most boring daily activities interesting, adding a bit of personal style to everything they do."
+Sony's vice president in charge of audio products said that Walkman's achievement was that it "provided listeners with a personal soundtrack to their lives", allowing its users "to make even the most boring daily activities interesting, adding a bit of personal style to everything they do".

 University of Sussex Professor Michael Bull (aka "Professor iPod") argues that a personal stereo changes the way its user processes the world, allowing for greater confidence and control over personal experiences in space and time.
 From an interview in Wired: "People like to control their environment, and the iPod is the perfect way to manage your experience.
 Music is the most powerful medium for thought, mood and movement control."